nDHARANI123/nDHARANI123/README.md

 - 👋 Hi, I’m N DHARANI
-- 👀 I’m interested in frontend
+- 👀 I’m interested in full stack development
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on GSSoc
 - 📫 How to reach me